 - A single Log collector can handle multiple data sources.

-- Copy the contents of the screen because you will need the information when you configure the Log Collector to communicate with Cloud App Security.
+- Copy the contents of the screen because you will need the information when you configure the Log Collector to communicate with Defender for Cloud Apps.
 If you selected Syslog, this information will include information about which port the Syslog listener is listening on.